-In the first sensitivity analysis, pooling of the two supervised exercise training groups did not change the results: hs-cTnT at any time point was not associated with randomization group (P = 0.24); that is, there was no difference between participants randomized to supervised exercise training and those in the control group.
-In the second sensitivity analysis, only including participants who trained 'on target', there was no significant difference between the two training groups (P = 0.76) and no significant difference between the training groups and the control group (P = 0.83).
-However, only eight patients (12.7%) in the MCT group trained on target at 60-70% of HR{peak}, and only 38 patients (49.4%) in the HIIT group trained on target at \geq 90% of HR{peak}.
-As previously reported, 55 (86.3%) in the MCT group trained above the target, whereas 39 (50.6%) in the HIIT group trained below the target.13
+In the first sensitivity analysis, pooling of the two supervised exercise training groups did not change the results: Hs-cTnT at any timepoint was not associated with randomization group (p=0.24), i.e. there was no difference between participants randomized to supervised exercise training and those in the control group.
+In the second sensitivity analysis, only including participants who trained "on target", there was no significant difference between the two training groups (p=0.76) and no significant difference between the training groups and the control group (p=0.83).
+However, only 8 patients (12.7%) in the MCT group trained on target at 60-70% of HRpeak, and only 38 patients (49.4%) in the HIIT group trained on target at $\geq$ 90% of HRpeak.
+As previously reported, 55 (86.3%) in the MCT group trained above the target, whereas 39 (50.6%) in the HIIT group trained below the target.
+(13)